kunhwiko/concepts/languages/devops/kubernetes.md

 Cluster: set of Nodes that run containerized apps Control Plane: set of master Nodes that manage K8s cluster
 Node: individual workers in a K8s cluster
-Kubelet:
-    - agents on each Node that allows Nodes to talk with Control Plane
-    - makes sure containers run in Pods

 Raft protocol
     - odd number of master Nodes exist for consensus to be possible